DevvObiero/Wines-Spirits-E-commerce/README.md

 https://winesandspiritsmigori.netlify.app/

 ## About this PROJECTS
-I got a relative who needs an E commerce website for his  wines & spirits business
+I've got a relative who needs an E commerce website for his  wines & spirits business

 ## Knowledge I applied in this project